MMehdiMousavi/SuperCaustics/README.md

  4. Right-click on `Actor.bp`, and `Create a child blueprint` from `Actor.bp`
  5. Open the child blueprint you just created. go to viewport, and drag-drop your 3D mesh into `static mesh component`.
  6. Repeat from (1) to create as many Glass actors as you wish.

+you really dont have to do this since SuperCaustics comes with free 3D meshes made for transparent object detection (curated for Cleargrasp dataset).

  <p align="left">
 <img src="Assets/Tutorial_Images/static_mesh.jpg" alt="drawing" width="250"/>